Welcome to my book writing journey…where anything is possible!

 Not living in my truth and pretending I was okay caused me to feel overwhelming fear and exhausting levels of stress.
 I became critical and prideful to cover how miserable I was.
 I saw the cracks appearing in the mortar of my accomplishments and there was nothing I could do to fix it.

-I didn't know it then, but my deepest dream was trying desperately to break through the fractures.
+I didn't know it then, but my deepest dream born when anything was possible, was trying desperately to break through the fractures.

 When I was brutally fired from my job almost a year later, it was certainly in part because of the fear and denial that was becoming my character.
 Even though we can never be 100% sure of other's motives in these types of situations, I know my motives became a liability to me.
 I didn't deserve to be fired, but I chose to focus on the necessary life lessons I got out of it.
 I needed to learn to trust my gut and getting fired snapped me out of the trance I was in.